Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 This ancient monastery, also known as Filosofou, offers a breathtaking vantage point over the gorge.

-Exploring the Philosophou Monastery was like stepping into a living history book, with each stone telling a story of monastic life and devotion.
+Exploring the Philosophou Monastery was like stepping into a living history book, each stone telling a story of monastic life and devotion.

 mountain ranges with stone buildings on the side